-Amazon recently quietly rolled out one of its most useful search term tools ever – Search Analytics.
+Amazon in early 2022 rolled out one of its most useful search term tools ever – Search Analytics.
 And I will go as far as to say that Search Analytics is the best Amazon SEO tool ever, yes even better than Helium 10 or Jungle Scout.

 Buried away within the Brand Analytics dashboard, Search Analytics finally gives you some of the data that sellers have been dying for: which organic queries result in sales for your items, which queries your items rank for, and more.

 Some of the data within Search Analytics is confusing, so in this article, we'll break down how to use Search Analytics and what all of the data means.

 - High-Level Overview of What Search Analytics Does/Doesn’t Do